WGVX: REV105

 REV105, "Revolution Radio," was owned by Cargill Communications, headed by Jim and Susan Cargill, heirs to the massive Cargill company fortune.
 It broadcast under the call signs KREV, WREV, and later KCFE on three different frequencies (105.1, 105.3 and 105.7).
 REV105 played a fairly wide variety of music, mostly alternative rock, and put a lot of time into promoting music from local performers.
-Minnesota has a very active music community, and a number of diverse artists have received national attention (see Music in Minnesota).
+Minnesota has a very active music community, and a number of diverse artists have received national attention (see Music of Minnesota).
 Area high school students also contributed to some of the programming put on the air, such as the weekly "Rock 'n' Roll Homeroom".

 The station's genesis came out of another station.
 From 1990 to 1992, KJJO (KJ104) was an adventurous modern rock station, and gained a devoted (if small) listening audience.
 The station switched to country music in 1992, and many held out hope that KJ104's format would resurface soon.
 Two former KJ104 staffers, Brian Turner and Kevin Cole, actively sought out stations to pick up the format.
 On several occasions, they were turned down by previous owners of both WTCX and KCFE.

 Finally, with financial backing from the Cargills, Turner and Cole found that the owner of WTCX was ready to sell.
 In November 1993, the Cargills purchased WTCX for $2.6 million, along with big band music-formatted KLBB for $1 million and small suburban country music outlet KBCW for $400,000.
 The plan was to turn the one FM and two AMs into a modern rock radio network, eventually simulcasting programming around the country.
 Plans eventually changed, and they decided to go with a more local approach (though REV105 did syndicate a show, Spin Radio, for a short time).
 Soon, the Cargills were able to purchase WLOL (located next to WTCX on the dial, but broadcasting from a location far to the north).
 Turner, Cole, and the Cargills were reluctant to change the big band music format on KLBB, since it did have a small, if dedicated, following, and decided not only to keep the format, but to simulcast it on their other AM signal, 1470 (105.3's legendary call letters, WLOL, were shifted to 1470).
 The only other changes made to KLBB was to give it a "hipper" sound, incorporating more lounge music and fresher advertising and imaging.
 Hence, the foundation of Rev 105 was set, with KREV and WREV soon to come.